The brains of people who experience depression or anxiety may age more quickly than other people.

 Mental health programs needed

-The Centers for Disease Control and Prevention (CDC) estimates that half of American adults will experience a mental illness such as depression or anxiety at some point in their lives.
+The estimates that half of American adults will experience a mental illness such as depression or anxiety at some point in their lives.

 “When you look at the number of people affected by anxiety disorders and mood disorders compared to other illnesses and you look at how disabling these disorders are in terms of loss of ability to work and lost productivity of various kinds, then it’s clear that the government is woefully underfunding resources for both research and treatment when it comes to mental health,” said Saltz.